BEHAVIOUR CONDUCT POLICY

 Skater's Agreement & Etiquette

-Skate Canada has an expectation that our skaters, parents, coaches and clubs will participate in our sport in a courteous manner, within the spirit of fun and goodwill.
+Skate Canada has an expectation that our skaters, parents, coaches, and clubs members will participate in our sport in a courteous manner, within the spirit of fun and goodwill.
 This is also the Port Coquitlam Skating Club’s view and commitment in providing a safe and enjoyable atmosphere to all members.

-Safety is of the most importance to avoid collisions, & near misses.
+Safety is of the most importance to avoid collisions, and near misses.
 It is a must that skaters remain attentive and respectful to all ice participants.
-Be courteous and aware of all skaters on the ice and know that all skaters have the right to use the whole ice surface.
+Be courteous and aware of all skaters on the ice, and know that all skaters have the right to use the whole ice surface.

 Right of way is given to:

 Skate with your head up and your eyes open